Derived equivalences for Symplectic reflection algebras: Preliminaries

 Under some additional conditions on $Y$, we can define restriction functors between categories of HC bimodules.
 Namely, assume that the formal slices to all symplectic leaves in $Y$ are conical, i.e., they come with contracting $\C^\times$-actions that rescale the Poisson bracket by $t\mapsto t^{-d}$.
 By the proof of \cite[Proposition A.7]{Namikawa_flop}, we also have actions on the pre-images of the slice in $X$.
-We can assume that $d$ is even.
+We can assume that $d$ is even and is the same for all slices: otherwise we replace $d$ with a suitable multiple and rescale the $\C^\times$-actions accordingly.